Privacy Policy

 7.1 Personnel and administrative records

-The Museum collects personal information about its employees, volunteers, interns, contractors, Council, committee members and site visitors.
+The Museum collects personal information about its employees, volunteers, interns, contractors, casual staff, Council, committee members and site visitors.
 The purpose is to properly administer matters relating to an individual’s employment, duties or presence at the Museum.

-• Employee records usually include personal details (such as address, next of kin and contact information), bank account details, tax file number, employment history, medical and police checks, leave, salary and superannuation records.
+- Employee records usually include personal details (such as address, next of kin and contact information), bank account details, tax file number, employment history, medical and police checks, working with Children Check, leave, salary and superannuation records.
 Information may also be retained about rehabilitation or workers’ compensation claims, discipline or code-of-conduct matters and performance management.
+This information is stored within the payroll system.
+Licences for High-Risk Work and specific qualifications required for staff to fulfill their duties, are documented in the museum’s Training Register (which is stored in WHS Monitor).

-• Where contractors are operating machinery or performing specialised tasks, they are also required to provide their specialised license and personal identification (such as a driver’s licence).
+- Some personal information relating to contractors is also collected.
+This may include information about catering, security and cleaning staff employed under a contract between the Museum and service providers, performers, suppliers, consultants/advisors.
+The personal information is collected and used for the purposes of managing the Museum’s relationship with the contractor and for security.
+Where contractors are operating machinery or performing specialised tasks, they are also required to provide their specialised license and personal identification (such as a driver’s licence).
 These are copied and stored as a paper record in Security and securely destroyed once the contractor’s engagement has ended.

 7.2 Museum visitor and client information